Miniature Wire Haired Schnauzer (Miniature Schnauzer & Wire Fox Terrier Mix): Info, Pictures

 The Miniature Wire Haired Schnauzer is a relatively new breed without much of a history to tell about, but the parent breeds have been around quite a long time.
 The Miniature Schnauzer is the most popular of all the Schnauzers.
 It has been around since the 1800s when its main job was killing rats.
 The Wire Fox Terrier is even older, and you can trace it back to the 1700s, and it also hunted rats and other small vermin.

 The cost of a Miniature Wire Haired Schnauzer can vary dramatically.
-We have seen them range in price from $1,000 to $2,500, depending on your location, cost of the parents, quality of breeder, and tests that the breeder runs on the pup to make sure it doesn’t have any genetically transmitted health problems.
-Better breeders will cost more, and if you are in a location that doesn’t have access to the parent breeds, the cost will also go up, but you should be able to find a puppy for around $1,000 if you search hard enough and aren’t in too much of a rush.
+This will all depend on your location, cost of the parents, quality of breeder, and tests that the breeder runs on the pup to make sure it doesn’t have any genetically transmitted health problems.

 Adoption is another way you can bring down the cost considerably.
 These dogs might be a little older, but they are desperate for a home and usually cost only a few hundred dollars at most.